madyark/MS1-project/README.md

         1. The user could once again scroll to the 'Resources' section of the 'Help Yourself' page, amongst which they will find an 'External Links' subsection (located after the videos and articles, and just before the footer).
 They will discover multiple rows of centered links in a light-blue color.

-            The link-text describes whether the link is to an app or a website, the organization behind the link, and for whom the links are intended.

-        1. Once locating the 'External Links' subsection, the user can click on any of the links, all of whom will take them to an external tab with the relevant web address.
+        1. The user can click on any of the links, all of whom will take them to an external tab with the relevant web address.
 These links are apps or websites for people with specific mental health issues or for people with specific needs.

             On Apple mobile and tablet devices, the links to the apps might open on the 'App Store' application instead of a new tab on their browser.